G flat Ionian scale for guitar.

 The tones in these chords correspond to the tones of the Gb Ionian mode.

 Related to this scale is the Gb Ionian #5, being the third mode of the Harmonic Minor.
-It is identical to the Gb Ionian except for the augmented fifth.
+It is identical with the Gb Ionian except for the augmented fifth.
 It can be displayed as follows:

 The Gb Ionian #5 contains the same notes as the Eb Harmonic Minor Scale, but starts on another note.